FOCUS: Bringing Comfort, Hope, and Fun to Families under Stress

 TechBridge is proud to have assisted so many organizations on the front lines of social change in our communities—alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and so much more.

-We created the #BetterTogether campaign so that we can showcase some of the important efforts of the nonprofits and people we’ve worked with.
-And because social change is a community effort, we also wanted to showcase the generous sponsors, amazing technology partners and tireless volunteers and TechBridge staff who enable us to do our work.
+We created the #BetterTogether campaign to showcase some of the important efforts of the nonprofits and people we’ve worked with.
+And because social change is a community effort, we also wanted to showcase the generous sponsors, amazing technology partners, tireless volunteers, and TechBridge staff who enable us to do our work.
 Today’s post features a supporter and volunteer who has worked with us for nearly a decade.

-We feel that these stories exemplify the transformational work that can happen when organizations and individuals work hard—together—towards a common goal.
+We feel these stories exemplify the transformational work that can happen when organizations and individuals work hard — together — towards a common goal.
 We hope that hearing these stories is as inspirational to you as it is to us.